dymmond/edgy/docs/queries/prefetch.md

 * **queryset** (Optional) - Additional queryset for the type of query being made.
 * **from_anchor** (Optional) - Change anchor for `related_name` and `to_attr` (for the later only when prefixed with `+`).
 This must be a path to a model, also traversing with `__`.
 Defaults to `""` (the current model).

+!!!
+Warning
+    Prefetches are not affected by `update_embed_parent` updates.
+They resolve paths like `QuerySet.filter`.

 ### Special attention

 This means, imagine you have the following: